prpramod/rrb-microservices/README.md

 ### To build the applications:

 - Start the config-server application.
-- Start the supporting services in Docker using Docker Compose by running the command `docker-compose docker-compose-infrastructure-services.yml up -d`.
+- Start the supporting services in Docker using Docker Compose by running the command `docker-compose -f docker-compose-infrastructure-services.yml up -d`.
 - Open a terminal or command prompt and navigate to the project's root directory.
 - Run the command `mvn clean install -pl !config-server` to build all the applications.
 - To build a specific application, run the command `mvn clean install -pl <module-name>`.
 For example, to build the Account API, run the command `mvn clean install -pl account-api`.